Long Forties

 Long Forties is a zone of the northern North Sea that is fairly consistently 40 fathom deep.

 Extent

 Long Forties are between the northeast coasts of Scotland and the southwest coast of Norway, centred about 57°N 0°30′E; compare to the Broad Fourteens.

 Alternative terms

 Forties

-The Shipping Forecast area Forties approximates, simply with neater borders, Long Forties.
+The Shipping Forecast area Forties approximates to Long Forties, though with neater boundaries.
 The north of the latter falls in Viking.

 Fladen Grounds

 Fladen Grounds is the next more northern, eastern and deeper part of the sea.
 The Dutch weather service KNMI, and Norwegian equivalent, use their tongues' similar names for and meaning Fladen Grounds instead of Forties and most of Viking.
 The Swedish weather institute, which reported for this zone until 2005 followed these leads.

 Etymology

 When depth sounding (originally fathoming with rope and plumb weight), the recorded depth would for a long haul remain 40 fathoms.
-On a traditional imperial measurements nautical chart a great zone with many "40"s appears.
+On a traditional imperial measurements nautical chart, a great zone with many "40"s appears.